frantastic7/gpthings/latextech/README.md

 The example pdf provided had simply the prompt "lagrangian"

 The model is set to use 8k tokens.
 Feel free to modify.

+Still using gpt-3.5-turbo-16k for speed reasons.
+Feel free to switch to gpt-4 for more robust and complex notes.